nhshackday/nhshackday.github.io/content/_blog/2018-01-17-everything-you-ever-wanted-to-know-about-pitching.md

 At the start of NHS Hack Day, anyone with a problem or project they think might be interesting to other attendees can speak for up to 60 seconds to explain it to the rest of the group.

-Based on these short pitches, other attendees decide what they’d like to spend time on on during the weekend.
+Based on these short pitches, other attendees decide what they’d like to spend time on during the weekend.

 The pitches are short, and so it is not possible to use slides or to show demos on the projector.
 This is almost always a good thing -- you can focus on making your explanation as clear to as many people as possible.